 Fintech startups are often global from day one, which means you’re immediately thrown into the complex world of international tax law.
 The moment you have customers in another state or country, you may establish a “tax nexus,” meaning you have a business presence that requires you to collect and pay taxes there.
 Each jurisdiction has its own rules, and as the law firm Morgan Lewis points out, creating a fintech firm “comes with a host of tax considerations and implications.”
 You have to consider different tax treaties, currency conversions, and transfer pricing regulations.
 Without a clear strategy for managing these cross-border transactions, you risk non-compliance and potential penalties that can hinder your growth.

-Managing VAT and International Taxes
+Managing VAT and International Tax Rules

 If you have customers in Europe or other parts of the world, you need to be thinking about Value-Added Tax (VAT).
 This consumption tax applies to goods and services, including digital ones, and the rules can be incredibly complex.
 According to Fintech Circle, “VAT is often one of the most overlooked areas by early-stage fintechs, even though it has a big impact on cost.”
 Each country has its own VAT rate and reporting requirements, and failing to collect and remit it correctly can lead to significant liabilities.
 It’s not just VAT; other international taxes can also apply.
 Staying on top of these global obligations is essential for any fintech with ambitions beyond its home country’s borders.

-How to Choose the Right Entity Structure
+Choosing the Right Entity Structure for Your Fintech

 Picking your legal structure is one of the first big decisions you’ll make as a founder, and it goes way beyond paperwork.
 This choice directly impacts how much you pay in taxes, your personal liability, and your ability to attract investors down the road.
 For a fintech startup, where fundraising and rapid scaling are often part of the plan, getting this right from the start—or knowing when to switch—is critical.
 Think of it as building the financial foundation for your company.
 A shaky foundation can cause problems later, but a solid one supports your growth.
 The right structure provides flexibility and positions you for success, whether you’re bootstrapping or pitching VCs.